The Failure of Blackberry

 Hindsight is always 20/20, but Balsillie and Lazaridis, the co-CEOs, had substantial influence in the organization and made it seem, at least publicly, they did not believe they ever had a problem.
+But, the impending signs that Blackberry failed were front and center.
 Even ex-CEO Thorsten Heins believed that tablet computers would not last.

 A company that claims to be innovative should have leadership that has vision.
 Good employees absorb vision and want to execute it.
 Part of it is cult of personality (see: Steve Jobs) but most of it is sweat.
 The power of any brand, BlackBerry included, gives the organization reason for being.
 If the leadership does not convey it at every step and in each interaction, it is really meaningless and fodder for any company in a position to take it.

 Brand arrogance is one of the worst things that can happen to any brand.

 All of the above mentioned lessons result from this one: all brands, no matter how big, iconic or influential, can fail.
 When a brand thinks it is above the fray, it will almost always land below it.
 BlackBerry thought it could simply copy features of other providers, keep its keyboard and everything would be fine.
 It thought its customers would still aspire to use the BlackBerry.
 Everyone wants a BlackBerry, right?